-- "(10) DEPENDENT.
-Any person, regardless of his or her legal residence or domicile, who receives 50 percent or more of his or her support from the public official or public employee or his or her spouse or who resided with the public official or public employee for more than 180 days during the reporting period. - "(11) ECONOMIC DEVELOPMENT FUNCTION.
-Any function reasonably and directly related to the advancement of a specific, good-faith economic development or trade promotion project or objective. - "(12) EDUCATIONAL FUNCTION.
-A meeting, event, or activity held within the State of Alabama, or if the function is predominantly attended by participants from other states, held within the continental United States, which is organized around a formal program or agenda of educational or informational speeches, debates, panel discussions, or other presentations concerning matters within the scope of the participants' official duties or other matters of public policy, including social services and community development policies, economic development or trade, ethics, government services or programs, or government operations, and which, social, recreational, or entertainment function.
+- "(11) DE MINIMIS.
+A value twenty-five dollars (\$25) or less per occasion and an aggregate of fifty dollars (\$50) or less in a calendar year from any single provider, or such other amounts as may be prescribed by the Ethics Commission from time to time by rule pursuant to the Administrative Procedure Act or adjusted each four years from August 1, 2012, to reflect any increase in the cost of living as indicated by the United States Department of Labor Consumer Price Index or any succeeding equivalent index. - "(12) ECONOMIC DEVELOPMENT FUNCTION.
+Any function reasonably and directly related to the advancement of a specific, good-faith economic development or trade promotion project or objective. - "(13) EDUCATIONAL FUNCTION.
+A meeting, event, or activity held within the State of Alabama, or if the function is predominantly attended by participants from other states, held within the continental United States, which is organized around a formal program or agenda of educational or informational speeches, debates, panel discussions, or other presentations concerning matters within the scope of the participants' official duties or other matters of public policy, including social services and community development policies, economic development or trade, ethics, government taking into account the totality of the program or agenda, could not reasonably be perceived as a subterfuge for a purely - 4 social, recreational, or entertainment function.